Events

 📆 Overview of the Day:

 This full-day session will take place rain or shine so please dress for the weather!
 Participants may encounter a variety of terrain including gravel, stairs, slopes.
+We will aim to minimize time spend outdoors based on the weather.

 📝Supplies Needed: Weather-appropriate clothes, a reusable drink container with your own beverage, a pen and/or pencil, a hard surface to write on, and mobile or screen with Wi-Fi or data is optional.